ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Methods on a typeclass can have their type parameters in *contravariant
-position* (method parameters) or in *covariant position* (return type).
-If a
-typeclass has a combination of covariant and contravariant positions, it might
-have an *invariant functor*.
-For example, `Semigroup` and `Monoid` have an
-`InvariantFunctor`, but not a `Functor` or a `Contravariant`.

 Metoda pada kelas tipe bisa saja mempunyai tipe parameter dengan posisi kontravarian
 (parameter metoda) atau posisi kovarian (tipe kembalian).
 Bila sebuah kelas tipe
 mempunyai sebuah kombinasi atas posisi kovarian dan kontravarian, bisa jadi